-BI335.
-Dendrology - 2 hour.
+- BI 316.
+History of Science 3 hours.
+Biographical approach to scientific thought from ancient through modern civilization.
+Prerequisite: Permission of instructor.
+Fall odd years. - BI 320.
+Principles of Microbiology 4 hours.
+Biology of microorganisms; the handling, culture and identification of bacteria.
+Three lectures, two laboratories per week. \$50 lab fee.
+Prerequisite: BI 104.
+BI 250 and CH 111 are recommended, but not required.
+Fall. - BI 323.
+Genetics 4 hours.
+Principles of genetics, examined at the molecular, cellular, organism and population levels of organization.
+Laboratory work demonstrates Mendelian inheritance and the cytological basis of genetics.
+Three lectures, two labs per week. \$30 lab fee.
+Prerequisite: BI 104, MA 200.
+Spring. - BI 332.
+Ecology 4 hours.
+Relationships of living organisms to their environment; analysis of structure and succession of natural communities; analysis of population control mechanisms; current problems in ecology.
+Three lectures, one three hour lab per week. \$50 lab fee.
+Prerequisite: BI 104, MA 200, junior/senior standing, or permission from instructor.
+SL Spring - BI335.
+Dendrology 2 hour.
 Identification of trees, shrubs, and woody vines.
 Emphasis will be on Missouri native species, but will also include a few important ornamental species.
 Basic ecology of trees including preferred habitats of major species, economic uses and function in forest systems.
 This course is designed for those interested in conservation biology and wildlife ecology, but open to anyone with an interest in plants and trees.
 Field trips are required. \$20 lab fee.
 Prerequisite: BI 210 or permission of instructor.

-BI 149/249/349/449.
+Fall odd years. - BI 149/249/349/449.
 Special Topics in Biology 1-6 hours.
 Advanced students wishing to undertake special projects or research problems can do so in this course.
-Prerequisite: varies by topic.

-BI 350.
-Pathophysiology - 3 hours.
-This course provides an in-depth study of human pathological processes and their effects on homeostasis.
-Emphasis is on interrelationships among organ systems in deviations from homeostasis.
-Upon completion, students should be able to demonstrate a detailed knowledge of pathophysiology.
-Course topics include the etiology, physical signs and symptoms, prognosis, and complications of commonly occurring diseases and their management.
-Prerequisites: BI 104, BI 255 or BI 275.
-Spring.

-BI 401.
-Internship in Biology - 1-9 hours.
+Prerequisite: varies by topic. - BI 401.
+Internship in Biology 1-9 hours.
 Internship under supervision of college personnel and cooperating facility.
-Prerequisite: Biology major and permission of division dean and Vice President of Academic Affairs.
-Arranged.

-BI 403.
-Entomology - 4 hours.
+Prerequisite: Biology major and permission of division dean and Chief Academic Officer.
+Arranged. - BI 403.
+Entomology 4 hours.
 A study of the structure, function, evolution and impact of the insect group; experience on collection, curation, and identification of the major orders and families. \$30 lab fee.
 Prerequisite: BI 104.
-Fall odd years.

-BI 404.
-Wildlife Ecology and Management - 3 hours.
+Fall odd years. - BI 404.
+Wildlife Ecology and Management 3 hours.
 The application of ecological principles to the management of vertebrate populations and their habitats to meet the needs of those populations and the needs of people.
 Prerequisites: BI 332, junior/senior standing, or permission of instructor.
-Spring odd years.

-BI 413.
-Field Biology - 3 hours.
+Spring odd years. - BI 413.
+Field Biology 3 hours.
 Through intensive field investigation, along with readings on the biology of a specific ecological area and arranged seminars, the student will be exposed to an ecosystem typically outside of Missouri (e.g., the Chihuahuan Desert).
 An extended field trip to the area of interest is required.
 Lab Fee: \$200-\$500 Dependent on Destination.
 Prerequisites: Junior/Senior standing, BI 332 (may be taken concurrently).
 Course may be repeated for credit for a maximum of 6 hours.
-Spring.

-BI 420.
-Conservation Biology Seminar - 2 hours.
+Spring. - BI 420.
+Conservation Biology Seminar 2 hours.
 Conservation Biology is a highly interdisciplinary field that studies biodiversity, the natural processes that control it and the maintenance of biodiversity under the increasing pressures of humans.
 This course will utilize lecture, articles from the primary literature and presentations from researchers in the field of conservation biology.
 This course is a capstone course for the Conservation Concentration within the biology major.
 Students will be required to write an extensive literature review and give a presentation.
 Prerequisite: BI 332, Junior or Senior standing. \$20 fee.
 Spring even years.